ShareValueNL/Techorama-2022-Demo/README.md

 # Techorama 2022 Demo
-Repo for demonstrating Redux pattern in a Blazor webapp
+Repo for demonstrating Flux pattern in a Blazor WebApp